oamg/leapp-repository/docs/best-practices.md

 If you're writing an actor for the RHEL 7 to RHEL 8 in-place upgrade workflow and you really need to have some package installed, then the only acceptable packages to depend on are the the ones available in the minimal installation of RHEL 7 (packages from the @core group + their dependencies).

+For more details about dependencies and how to modify them, see the [How to deal with dependencies](https://github.com/oamg/leapp-repository/blob/master/docs/dependencies.md)

 ## Use convenience exceptions to stop the actor's execution